Pragatibala/assignment/TOPS-assignment&project/assignments/modul-9-reactJS/ReactTheory.md

 ## Question 1: What are React hooks?
 How do useState() and useEffect() hooks work in functional components?

+### Ans :

+React Hooks are functions that let you use state and other React features in functional components without writing a class.
+They make it easier to manage component logic and lifecycle.

+**useState()**

+- Allows you to add state to functional component.
+- Syntax : const [state, setState] = useState('defaultValue')
+- State holds the current value and setState updates the value.

+**useEffect**

+- Handles side effects like fetching data, subscriptions or manually changing the DOM.
+- Syntax : useEffect (()=>{} , [dependencies])
+- the second parameter ([dependencies]) controls when the effect runs, An empty array means it runs only once when the component mounts.

 ## Question 2: What problems did hooks solve in React development?
 Why are hooks considered an important addition to React?

+### Ans :

+Hooks solved problems like complex state management, difficulty in reusing stateful logic, and reliance on class components.
+They allow functional components to manage state and side effects, making code cleaner, more reusable, and easier to maintain.
+Hooks modernized React development by simplifying the API, eliminating the need for classes in many cases, and improving developer experience.

 ## Question 3: What is useReducer ?
 How we use in react app?

+### Ans :

+useReducer is a React hook used to manage more complex state logic compared to useState.
+It works similarly to Redux by allowing you to handle state updates using a reducer function.
+A reducer function determines how the state should change based on an action.

+- When to Use useReducer
+  When your state has complex logic with multiple sub-values.
+  When you need to manage state that depends on the previous state.
+  When you want a more structured approach, especially in large-scale apps.

 ## Question 4: What is the purpose of useCallback & useMemo Hooks?

+### Ans :

+**Purpose of useCallback and useMemo**
+Both useCallback and useMemo are React hooks used to optimize performance by memoizing values or functions to prevent unnecessary re-computation or re-creation.

+- useCallback :
+  useCallback memoizes a function so that it is not re-created on every render unless its dependencies change.

+- useMemo :
+  useMemo memoizes a computed value to avoid recalculating it on every render unless its dependencies change.

 ## Question 5: What’s the Difference between the useCallback & useMemo Hooks?

+### Ans :

+**useCallback**
+Purpose: Memoizes a function so that it does not get recreated on every render.
+Usage: Used when you need to pass the same callback function to child components or avoid unnecessary re-renders due to function re-creation.
+Return Value: The memoized function.

+**useMemo**
+Purpose: Memoizes a computed value (the result of a function) to avoid recalculating it on every render.
+Usage: Used for expensive calculations that depend on certain values.
+Return Value: The memoized result of the function.

 ## Question 6 : What is useRef ?
 How to work in react app?

+### Ans :

+useRef is a React hook used to create a mutable reference that persists across renders.
+It provides a way to directly access and interact with DOM elements or store mutable values without triggering re-renders.

+- useRef Works in a React App
+  useRef creates an object with a single property, current, which you can use to hold a value or reference.
+  Unlike state, updating the current value does not cause the component to re-render.

 # React – JSON-server and Firebase Real Time Database

 ## Question 1: What do you mean by RESTful web services?

+### Ans :

+RESTful web services are web services that follow the principles of REST (Representational State Transfer), an architectural style used to design networked applications.
+These services communicate using HTTP and are widely used for building APIs.

 ## Question 2: What is Json-Server?
 How we use in React ?

+### Ans :

+JSON Server is a lightweight and simple tool that provides a fake REST API by serving a local JSON file as a RESTful backend.
+It is commonly used for prototyping, testing, and developing applications without the need for a full backend server.

 ## Question 3: How do you fetch data from a Json-server API in React?
 Explain the role of fetch() or axios() in making API requests.

+### Ans :

+To fetch data from a JSON Server API in a React app, you can use either the built-in JavaScript fetch() function or a library like axios().
+Both are used to make HTTP requests, but they work slightly differently.
+Below is an explanation of how to fetch data using both approaches and their roles in making API requests.

+**Using fetch()**
+The fetch() function is a built-in browser API used to make HTTP requests.
+It returns a Promise that resolves to the Response object.

+**Using axios()**
+axios is a popular HTTP client library that simplifies making API requests.
+It provides a more concise and user-friendly syntax compared to fetch().

 ## Question 4: What is Firebase?
 What features does Firebase offer?